ZVR999/Cybersecurity/README.md

 3. Skills with logging and monitoring tools will be gained in addition to forensic practice.

-4. Resulting in being able to break in, find/build my own ways in, use forensic skillset to understand what to look for during/after an attack to then find ways to hide better during an attack.
+4. Resulting in being able to break in, find/build my own ways in, patch the vulnerabilites found, blue and red team skills gained, and use forensic skillset to understand what to look for during/after an attack to then find ways to hide better during an attack.

 Repeat until hired, then specialize and repeat until dead xD.